Developer Guide

 Sorting displayed contacts

-The sorting feature builds on the filter feature present in NetworkBook
+The sorting feature builds on the filter feature present in NetworkBook, which uses JavaFX’s FilteredList, an implementation of the ObservableList interface.

-The sort feature makes use of JavaFX’s SortedList
+The sort feature makes use of JavaFX’s SortedList, another implementation of the ObservableList interface.

 This sorted list is the list that is displayed to the user.